Updated January 9, 2023

 STORING YOUR LIST

 Regardless of how you do it (written list, photos, computer hard drive, flash-drive, or in the cloud), keep a record of your inventory.
 If it is a physical document, store it along with the receipts in your safe deposit box or at a friend’s or relative’s home.
 If it is a digital file, make sure to keep a copy on an external drive or online storage account.
-That way it will be easily available to give your insurance representative if your home is damaged.
+In case of home damage, a digital file ensures easy access for your insurance representative.
 Add information about new purchases to your inventory while the details are fresh in your mind.